amin-aggag/mindnote/README.md

-# IlmMind - The second brain app made for Islamic knowledge
+# MindNote - The second brain app made for note taking.

 How to run my app: